That Crazy Mother

 behavior or at a loss to understand it.

 still deserve respect and advocacy.
 Our well-meaning but sometimes

 insensitive friends may confuse us and make us feel crazy when they set

-standards for our children's behavior or ask repeated intimate
+standards for our children's behavior or ask repeated intimate questions

-that require impossible compliance by our children or are not appropriate for their
+impossible compliance by our children or are not appropriate for their

 developmental stage.
 At these times we may appear crazy and

-overprotective to others when we shield our children from
+overprotective to others when we shield our children from experiences we

-extended breastfeeding and family sleeping wonder how something that works so
+breastfeeding and family sleeping wonder how something that works so

 well can be considered so crazy, and yet we feel crazy when we talk

 about these things to those who don't understand.
 Sleep deprivation,

 concerns for social deviation, and fear of child ruination are the stuff

 of the new parent's initiation.
 We must do our own thing with our

 families in order to create the definitions of a new family.
 We are

 differently than our parents.
 As new families we do things unique to our